raspberrypilearning/blockscad-coder-keyring/en/step_1.md

 title: What you will learn
 ---

-+ Creating a simple 3D object that can be printed
++ How to create a simple 3D object that can be 3D printed
-+ Working with X, Y and Z axes
++ How to work with X, Y and Z axes
-+ Using translate to position a 3D object
++ How to use `translate` to position a 3D object

 --- /collapse ---